oap-project/oap-tools/integrations/oap/dataproc/README.md

 ## 4. Run various workloads easily by benchmark-tool

+We provide 2 ways to easily run workloads with OAP feature.

+1. Using notebooks

+Please refer to [Notebooks User Guide](./notebooks/README.md) to learn how to use notebooks to easily generate data and run TPC-DS with gazelle_plugin.

+2. Using benchmark tool

-Please refer to the [Benchmark tool User Guide](../benchmark-tool/README.md) to learn how to use benchmark-tool to easily run TPC-DS, TPC-H and HiBench with OAP.
+Please refer to [Benchmark tool User Guide](../benchmark-tool/README.md) to learn how to use benchmark-tool to easily run TPC-DS, TPC-H and HiBench with OAP.